-The 5th-anniversary edition of Cosmoscow, Russia’s only international contemporary art fair, will once again take place within Moscow’s Gostiny Dvor, on 8 – 10 September 2017, supported by strategic partner Credit Suisse and jewelry partner Garrard.
+The 5th-anniversary edition of Cosmoscow, Russia’s only international contemporary art fair, will once again take place within Moscow’s Gostiny Dvor, on 8 – 10 September 2017, supported by strategic partner Credit Suisse and jewelry partner Messika.

 Cosmoscow’s core programme will include the Main and the Discovery sections.
 The latter traditionally features galleries less than five years old, and those representing emerging artists.
 This year’s edition will introduce a new Collaborations section that will serve as an additional space for collaboration between Russian and international galleries.